sharmapn/sharmapn.github.io/about.md

 - International Conference in Evaluation and Assesment in Software Engineering (EASE), and
 - Asia Pacific Software Engineering Conference (APSEC), among others.
 Check out my full <a href="/publications.html">list of publications</a>.<br>

-I am serve in many leadership positions in the software engineering research community.
-I serve on the program committees of various conferences and workshops including ICSE, ESEC/FSE, RE, and MSR.
-I am on the editorial boards of the IEEE Transactions on Software Engineering, the Empirical Software Engineering Journal, and the Journal of Systems and Software.
-Check out my current and previous <a href="/service.html">service roles</a>.<br>

 Before starting at the University of Auckland, I was a lecturer at University of Fiji for two and a half years.
 Prior to that, I was a Postdoctoral Fellow in the Software Engineering Global interAction Lab in the Department of Computer Science at the University of Victoria, Canada.